cjbarrie/GSME_compliance/README.md

 BASE_URL <- "ca1.qualtrics.com"
 ```

 Change it if your Qualtrics account uses a different data center.
+You can find details on how to find the datacenter your Qualtrics subscription is using with by reading the following short [guide](https://www.qualtrics.com/support/integrations/api-integration/finding-qualtrics-ids/#LocatingtheDatacenterID) on the Qualtrics website.

 ---